Single Cell - Viability and Analysis - Ampha Z32 Impedance Flow Cytometry

 Fruit and Nut Production

 Effective pollination is indispensable to ensure high seed and fruit yield.
-Asynchronous flowering of pollinator trees in the orchard, rising temperatures and draughts, as well as the decline of natural insect pollinators severely affect this biological process and cause significant losses in tree nut and fruit production.
+Asynchronous flowering of pollinator trees in the orchard, rising temperatures and droughts, as well as the decline of natural insect pollinators severely affect this biological process and cause significant losses in tree nut and fruit production.

 Challenges in Pollen Analysis

 Traditional methods to determine pollen viability often rely on tedious sample preparation steps and labor intensive microscopy analysis.